manatchakorn/mink-go/README.md

 - Mink-Go will create test file for you and generate a basic template for testing.
 - Built-in command line interface to manage system
 - Follow Golang Clean Code Practice code structure from https://github.com/bxcodec/go-clean-arch
-- Create plugable microservice with the command line interface (mink create service <name>)
+- Plugin based microservice to be extensible
 - and more ... (think later)

 built with love, fun and wanna see the better world :-)